hackathonismb/Creation-of-a-Membrane-Protein-Extended-Topology-Standard/README.md

-# iMPETuS: A Membrane Protein Extended Topology Standard
+# iMPEToS (interactive Membrane Protein Extended Topology on Steroids) Standard

 ## What are membrane proteins?
 Membrane proteins (MPs) make up about one-third of the human genome, and are targets of 50% of drugs.
 MPs are functionally diverse, necessary for signal transduction, transport, adhesion, and many other cellular responses.
 Therefore, understanding MP structure is critically important for understanding biological processes and treatment of disease.